-7 Critical Skills Leaders Need for Successful Change Management
+7 Critical Skills Leaders Need for Successful Management of Change

 The Inevitability of Change

-Equipping leaders with the right skills and attitude to enable excellent change management is even more essential now because employees and teams can respond to the changes positively and with minimal stress.
-Already we are seeing indications that the current skills and attitudes of those leading change management in organizations are lacking – the effects of organizational change that is poorly led – A well-managed change provides a valuable opportunity for a more empowering corporate strategic vision to emerge.
+Equipping leaders with the right skills and attitude to enable excellent change management is hence, even more essential now so that employees and teams can respond to the changes positively and with minimal stress.

 Defining Change Management